 Pre-birth orders are typically only available to married couples (same-sex or heterosexual) where at least one intended parent shares a genetic relationship with the child.

-If neither intended parent shares a genetic relationship with the child, or in traditional surrogacy arrangements where the surrogate shares a biological relationship with the child, a post-birth adoption must be completed in order to terminate the surrogates parental rights and establish that of the intended parents, pursuant to Florida Ch.
+If neither intended parent shares a genetic relationship with the child, or in traditional surrogacy arrangements where the surrogate shares a biological relationship with the child, a post-birth adoption must be completed in order to terminate the surrogate’s parental rights and establish that of the intended parents, pursuant to Florida Ch.
 742.15 FL Stat.
 Florida permits stepparent adoptions as well as adoptions by single intended parents (i.e., similar to second-parent adoptions where unmarried individuals may adopt a resulting child).

-A: Yes.
+Yes.
 Surrogacy contracts are enforceable as long as the surrogate is 18 years or older and the intended parents are married.

-A: If neither intended parent is genetically related to the child in a gestational surrogacy or when pursuing traditional surrogacy, the intended parents must file adoption proceedings pursuant to Fla.
+If neither intended parent is genetically related to the child in a gestational surrogacy or when pursuing traditional surrogacy, the intended parents must file adoption proceedings pursuant to Fla.
 Stat. §63.213 to terminate the rights of the surrogate and establish their rights to the child.

 Stephanie Bodolay